jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Introduction.rst

 .. index::
     Introduction Irena

 Introduction
 ============

 Jan Ilavsky and Peter R. Jemian, *“Irena: tool suite for modeling and analysis of small-angle scattering”*, Journal of Applied Crystallography, vol. 42 (2009).
 Please e-mail me, if you need copy.

-Manual |release| for Irena version 2.62 for Igor 7.x
+Manual |release| for Irena version 2.62 for Igor 8.04 or higher

 |today|